TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ## Handicraft

-{{< accordion title="Previously awarded in nationally or internationally recognized competition relevant to handicraft." suffix="1." bottomless="false" >}}
+{{< accordion title="Previously awarded in nationally or internationally recognized competition relevant to handicraft." suffix="1." bottomless="true" >}}

 * Nationally or internationally recognized competitions: Talente Munich; ITAMI International Craft Exhibition; International Ceramics Competition Mino, Japan; Faenza Prize; Cheongju International Craft Biennale; and other competitions acknowledged of by the MOC.
 {{< /accordion >}}

-{{< accordion title="Previously recognized as preserver of handicraft techniques by nationally or internationally recognized organization or foreign government." suffix="2." bottomless="false" >}}
+{{< accordion title="Previously recognized as preserver of handicraft techniques by nationally or internationally recognized organization or foreign government." suffix="2." bottomless="true" >}}

 * Nationally or internationally recognized organization: The World Crafts Council, UNESCO, or other international organizations, as well as organizations acknowledged of by the MOC.
 {{< /accordion >}}